 In an emergency, contact the Circulation Desk attendant in person or by using the house phones located in Stacks 1A, 2A and 3A.
 Emergency numbers are posted adjacent to the house phones.
-A phone is also available in the elevator.

 Unattended or Unauthorized Library Materials

 Library material not properly checked out to an assigned carrel will be removed.
 (See Research Department carrel policy document.)
 Library material left unattended at an unassigned carrel or table will be re-shelved.
 Personal "hold", "save" and other similar signs are not honored unless authorized by the Head of Research Services or the Head of Access Services.